On this page

 Problem Space

-The current method of validation process of Fast Market Consumer Goods Industry is crucial to understand consumer behavior and ensure commercial success in high speed market.
+The current method of validation process of Fast Market Consumer Goods (FMCG) Industry is crucial to understand consumer behavior and ensure commercial success in high speed market.
 However, current method can be undermined by the attutude behavior gap which is the misalignment between consumer’s stated intentions in traditional research settings and their actual purchasing behavior in real purchasing environment.

 The ISMV embeds the IoT technology into interactive shelf mockups to shift product testing to a much earlier stage, before everything is mass-produced.